-In Oregon, stark rural-urban divide fuels climate dispute
+Climate fight lays bare a divide between rural, urban Oregon

 Democrats say the legislation is critical to make Oregon a leader in the fight against climate change and will ultimately create jobs and transform the economy.

 Republicans say it will kill jobs, raise the cost of fuel and other goods and gut small businesses.
-They also say that they’ve been left out of policy negotiations, an assertion the governor called “hogwash.”
+They also say they’ve been left out of policy negotiations, an assertion the governor called “hogwash.”

 Yet that sense of rural alienation gives right-wing groups such as the Oregon Three Percenters a way into the conversation by portraying the climate bill as a stand-in for a number of concerns held by rural, conservative voters nationally, said Chris Shortell, chairman of Portland State University’s political science department.

-Note: This story has been corrected to show that the Senate president, not the governor, said the climate legislation doesn’t have enough votes to pass.